 This site is bounded the Chingford to Liverpool Street railway line to the north, the St James' Street car park and health centre sites to the west and the South Grove site to the east.
 The site is very close to St James' Street station.

-Proposed Use - A mixed use development including retail, commercial, social infrastructure and residential uses (including live/work).
+Proposed Use - A mixed use development including retail, commercial, social infrastructure and residential uses.

-Commercial Floorspace: 2,000 - 4,000 sq.m net
+Commercial Floorspace: 2,000 - 4,000 sq.m

 Retail Floorspace: 1,000 - 2,000 sq.m